SimoneD89/portfolio/Coronavirus/README.md

 [EN] This script is my personal analysis of the most infected countries because of the 2019-20 coronavirus outbreak.

-The data are taken from Wikipedia, protezionecivile, ti.ch and admin.ch
+The data are taken from
 - https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_outbreak
 - http://www.protezionecivile.gov.it/
 - https://www4.ti.ch/dss/dsp/covid19/home/